SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/geometry/4.0/README.rst

  * Setup label is : ``snemo::demonstrator``
  * Setup version is : ``4.0``

-This version mainly  update the geometry to take into  account the use of 5" PMTs for bottom/top rows of the calorimeter main walls.
-Most of the geometry models from the ``snemo::demonstrator`` version 3.0 setup are reused.
+This version updates  the geometry to take into account  the use of 5" PMTs for bottom/top  rows of the calorimeter main walls.
+Most of the geometry models have been defined from the original version 3.0 of the ``snemo::demonstrator`` setup..

+This  setup  uses  the  new  ``basic/1.0``  materials  resource  files published in Bayeux >= 2.1

 Files: